isomerpages/moe-chongfu/_cca/Clubs and Society/ICT Club.md

 third_nav_title: Clubs and Society
 variant: markdown
 ---
-<p>Serving as an introductory platform to computer science, the Chongfu ICT
+<p style="text-align:justify">Serving as an introductory platform to computer science, the Chongfu ICT Club provides our members with opportunities to develop their programming
-Club provides our members with opportunities to develop their programming knowledge, create digital media and raise awareness of cyber wellness.</p>
+knowledge, create digital media and raise awareness of cyber wellness.</p>

-<p>The ICT Club aims to cultivate self and relationship management through
+<p style="text-align:justify">The ICT Club aims to cultivate self and relationship management through
 the incorporation of project work.</p>
 <p><strong>Coding</strong>
 </p>
-<p>Block-based coding is a form of programming language where the students
+<p style="text-align:justify">Block-based coding is a form of programming language where the students assign instructions by dragging and dropping blocks.
+The syntax-free coding
-assign instructions by dragging and dropping blocks.
-The syntax-free coding encourages the exploration of learning among our younger learners who have just embarked on their journey of computer science.
+encourages the exploration of learning among our younger learners who have just embarked on their journey of computer science.
 Through familiarization with block-based coding, students learn how to solve challenges critically and creatively.</p>
 <p><strong>Adobe Photoshop and Lightroom</strong>
 </p>
-<p>The editing of photos allows students to express their creativity.
-They
+<p style="text-align:justify">The editing of photos allows students to express their creativity.
+They are taught the technicality of picture creation through layering and photo
-are taught the technicality of picture creation through layering and photo editing.
+editing.
 In addition, students develop their competencies in responsible decision making and relationship management through project work.</p>
 <p><strong>P3 and P5 Teachers In Charge:</strong>